Full Speed Automation raises $3.2M for no-code solutions that accelerate industrial digitization

 Democratizing automation

 While Tesla’s buzz and market cap allow it to hire many of the best engineers, that’s a tougher haul for incumbent manufacturers.
-Even though, in reality, giants in verticals like automotive, finance, and insurance have effectively become software companies over the past decade, employing huge armies of developers.
+This is true even though giants in verticals like automotive, finance, and insurance have effectively become software companies over the past decade, employing huge armies of developers.

 So what Tesla built may not be easy for others to replicate.
-To do solve that problem, Leroy argues that any solution has to be as simple as possible to manage, so it is accessible to anyone.
+To solve that problem, Leroy argues that any solution has to be as simple as possible to manage so it’s accessible to anyone.
 That’s why he is focusing on the no-code approach.
 The UI will be point and click to connect all devices in a factory.

 “We need to find a way to democratize these tools so that experienced technicians can use them and very quickly,” Leroy said.

 Vitesse will be horizontal, linking to all of these different assets via an API.
 In doing so, factory managers will be able to dramatically expand the level of automation in their shops.
 Once this intermediate layer is in place, factories should be able to iterate rapidly and reset product lines in days instead of weeks or months.
-In addition, the collection of data will be simpler and neater, allowing for better monitoring in real-time.
+In addition, the collection of data will be simpler and neater, allowing for better monitoring in real time.

-Since last summer, Leroy has assembled a team of 6 to build the proof of concept.
-He’s working with an undisclosed list of manufacturing partners to refine it with the goal of releasing a beta version in Q2 of this year.
+Since last summer, Leroy has assembled a team of six to build the proof of concept.
+He’s working with an undisclosed list of manufacturing partners to refine it, with the goal of releasing a beta version in Q2 of this year.
 That also includes partnering with component providers to integrate a large catalog of equipment into Vitesse’s library to ease integration.

-To further that goal, the company has raised a Seed round of $3.2 million led by HCVC, the venture capital arm of Paris-based Hardware Club.
-The round also included money from Catapult Venture Capital, Seedcamp, Serena Capital, Kima Ventures, Diaspora Ventures, as well as Industry Executives such as Bruno Bouygues, CEO of manufacturing supplier GYS.
+To further that goal, the company has raised a seed round of $3.2 million led by HCVC, the venture capital arm of Paris-based Hardware Club.
+The round also included money from Catapult Venture Capital, Seedcamp, Serena Capital, Kima Ventures, and Diaspora Ventures, as well as industry executives like Bruno Bouygues, CEO of manufacturing supplier GYS.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: